urenoj/Battleship/README.md

-This is a project for my Intro to Programming class
+This is a project for my Intro to Programming class.

 It is a one player game of Battleship against the CPU